100mslive/100ms-docs/common/basics.md

 100ms is a cloud platform that allows developers to add video and audio conferencing to Web, Android and iOS applications.

-The platform provides REST APIs, SDKs, and a dashboard that make it simple to capture, distribute, record, and render live interactive audio, video.
+The platform provides REST APIs, SDKs, and a dashboard that makes it simple to capture, distribute, record, and render live interactive audio, video.

 Any application built using 100ms' SDK has 2 components.

 -   **Client:** Use 100ms android, iOS, Web SDKs to manage connections, room states, render audio/video.

--   **Server:** Use 100ms' APIs or dashboard to create rooms, setup room templates, trigger recording RTMP out, access events.
+-   **Server:** Use 100ms' APIs or dashboard to create rooms, setup room templates, trigger recording or RTMP streaming, access events.

 ![Architecture](/docs/v2/arch.png)